kodalivarun/Car-Price-Prediction/README.md

 ## The Problem Statement:

-This Project is Based on the features of the car, we are going to predict the Car Selling_Price which is our Target Variable and also done End to End Implementation and Deployment of Car Price Prediction using python, flask, scikit-Learn, nltk, etc. on Heroku cloud platform.
+This Project is Based on the features of the car, we are going to predict the Car Selling_Price which is our Target Variable and also done End to End Implementation and Deployment of Car Price Prediction using python, flask, scikit-Learn, etc. on Heroku cloud platform.

 ## Description: